This is a Short Note.

 Most investors are always skeptical of such businesses because there is no fundamental thing that can protect them from competitions.
 Network effect has to be won on geography thereby making it harder to dominate easily.
 You cannot just unleash a code and see the impact around the world.

-Yes, I do note that starting a business built in this way is easier.
+Yes, I do note that starting a business built this way is easier.
 However, the day you start it is the very day people can easily copy you.
 The key competitive weapon becomes capital which will be needed to accelerate growth.
 It is like ecommerce: The ability to raise capital and also execute operationally are the key drivers of the strategy.
 In Africa, you have to win city by city as you have to build logistics one city at a time.
 That has a huge impact on value derivable from assets, turning a largely asset-light business in most parts of the world into an asset-heavy business.

 Planning Your Startup